-There are six groundwater wells located at the perimeter of site to evaluate the integrity of storage areas and confirm that the stored contamination is not migrating or posing a risk to human health and environment.
+There are six groundwater wells located at the perimeter of the site to evaluate the integrity of storage areas and confirm that the stored contamination is not migrating or posing a risk to human health and environment.
 The groundwater monitoring as well as ambient air monitoring for PCBs and VOCs provide additional assurance that the facility is functioning as expected.
-Stormwater runoff is also stored in an additional holding cell and is tested and treated if necessary prior to being discharged into the harbor.
+The stormwater runoff stored in Cell 2 is tested and treated if necessary (has not required treatment to date) prior to being discharged into the City's sewerage system.
 No releases of contaminants from the area that exceed established risk levels have been documented to date, see below for monitoring results.
-The final remedy for addressing the stored contamination will be addressed in a future Superfund decision document.
+The final remedy for addressing the stored contamination in Cell 1 will be addressed in a future Superfund decision document.

 - View more Sawyer Street Groundwater Monitoring documents.

 The remaining shoreline/intertidal areas requiring PCB remediation in the upper harbor have been divided into ten separate zones to facilitate planning and implementation (intertidal refers to the area between the high and low tide lines).
 There are five zones on the east side of the Acushnet River (East Zones 1 through 5) and five zones on the west (West Zones 1 through 5).
 The numbering system is north to south on each side (i.e., East Zone 1 is the northern-most zone on the eastern shore of the river).
 Each work plan includes a detailed design of the shoreline areas to be remediated, as well as a design for the reconstruction and replanting of the remediated areas.